 With Xpacity, there is no need for common network planning.
 MNOs do not need to share any information about their networks with the other participants, or coordinate the network planning activity in any way.
 Each MNO is free to make whatever network upgrades they deem beneficial and/or necessary.
 Each participant performs their own network modeling as they wish and only shares a few basic pieces of information about network performance with BandwidthX, such as a simulated demand map and predicted signal conditions so the optimal cross-network handover parameters can be calculated.

 The source of the benefit for each compared alternative is also different in a subtle way:

 - While all the options aim to use network infrastructure more efficiently, MORAN, MOCN and National Roaming achieve this by making physical changes in the networks.
 They dismantle overlapping parts and, in case of network sharing, add new frequencies and make other equipment changes in the remaining cell sites.

 - In contrast, Xpacity uses optimization algorithms to calculate exactly where underutilized capacity in one network can be put to better use by subscribers of another.
-The desired effect is then achieved by specific additions to handover control parameters in all participating networks.
+The desired effect is then achieved by specific additions to 3GPP-standard handover control parameters in all participating networks.
 This results in a much more efficient use of all existing capacity.
-The better performance and higher capacity are achieved without any hardware changes.
+The better performance and higher capacity are achieved without any network equipment changes.
 Therefore, the savings can be higher.
 The improved performance is available immediately when the parameters are applied.